 - Disillusionment with the modern pathways for spiritual growth.

-- Disgust with the spiritual example set by church leadership.
+- Failure of character and spiritual example set by church leadership.

 - Living a way of life together, with others, in the city.

 Desiring a deeper, more steady and meaningful faith.

 Our years of faith have been marked by highs and lows.
 Often those high points happened at special events curated for maximum impact.
 We are talking about a quieter faith.
 A faith built upon spiritual practices done in rhythm over time.
 We know that there is no arriving at a destination or becoming perfect or mastering of faith.
 Instead we have a life of journey, practice, and humbling attempts at becoming better.
 Accepting – but not embracing – our imperfection as we commune with God.
 To invite God into all areas of our lives, to help us in our ongoing process of transformation.
 A process that is slow and methodical beyond the scope of our lives.

 There is no perfect theology, and we are not focused on pursuing thoughts or ideas.
 We want to live like Jesus would if he lived on our street.
 To have lives full of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 To work, pray, fellowship, and rest well.
 Holding onto these things is everything.
 Gods grace is always waiting for us when we fail, and calls us to continue forward in hope.